IuryAlves/crc-diagram/README.md

 ```

 The responsability of the class is to convert html files to markdown.
-If the html has images, the class uses a colaborator called `image_uploader``
+If the html has images, the class uses a colaborator called `image_uploader`
 to upload the images to somewhere.

-The CRC of this class could be represent as follows:
+The CRC of this class could be represented as follows:

 ```